GuidoPenta/GuidoPenta/README.md

 ### This is your daily fortune cookie quote:

-> 🥠 I can't believe you're about to eat my tiny home.
+> 🥠 Don’t let statistics do a number on you.

 ### Our Tech Stack